Old Trafford Cricket Ground: The Point

 The Point, Old Trafford's distinctive £12 million conference centre, and at 1,000 seats one of the largest multi-purpose conference facilities in North West England, opened in 2010.
 It is positioned immediately west of the Pavilion, and hence, is northwest of the cricket pitch.

 Media and Players Centre

 Old Trafford was unusual in that there were two media stands at opposite ends of the ground prior to the new Media Centre which opened in September 2012.
 Television and radio commentators previously operated in temporary television studios and commentary boxes at the Stretford End which were perched on hospitality boxes.
 The Media and Players Centre is at the Brian Statham End (southern end).
-When the bowler is operating from the northern James Anderson End, television viewers will be looking at the Media and Players Center directly behind the keeper.
+When the bowler is operating from the northern James Anderson End, television viewers will be looking at the Media and Players Centre directly behind the keeper.

 Cricket practice school

 The idea of an indoor school was born in 1951, when nets were strung up in the Members' Dining Room in the pavilion.
 A permanent facility was built in 1969, and replaced in 1997.
 The current building stands to the north-west of the pitch; it contains five 60-metre lanes on various surfaces, several conference rooms, and a large shop.